Common Law Marriage – Living Together Long Term

 Common Law Marriage: Oklahoma Here We Come!

-Why did we single out Oklahoma?
-There’s no special reason.
-While majority of the other states in the US have a definitive stand on this issue, the common law concept in this state seems to be somewhat different’…or even controversial.
-Common law arrangements that took place in Oklahoma before November 1, 1998 are recognized.
-The ones that occurred after that date have a nebulous character with respect to state law.
+Why single out Oklahoma?
+There’s no special reason, but the state’s approach to common law marriage is somewhat different—or even controversial—compared to other states.
+Common law arrangements that took place in Oklahoma before November 1, 1998, are recognized, while those that occurred after that date have a more nebulous status under state law.

-The controversy boils down to one thing: given the absence of a clear-cut ruling, the general understanding is that common law marriages are valid in Oklahoma.
-There’s a big but, though.
-Since the validity of common marriages in Oklahoma is sometimes difficult to ascertain, couples are advised to go for a ceremonial marriage.
+The controversy boils down to one main point: despite the absence of a clear ruling, the general understanding is that common law marriages are valid in Oklahoma.
+However, it’s important to note that since determining the validity of common law marriages can be difficult, couples are advised to pursue a ceremonial marriage.

-Based on title 43, section 7-A of the Oklahoma Legislature, all marriages have to be entered into by way of a formal ceremony performed or solemnized in the presence of at least two adults and competent persons as witnesses.
-It must be officiated by a judge, active or retired, or an ordained minister of a religion, priest or other ecclesiastical representative or rabbi who all must be at least 18 years old.
+According to Title 43, Section 7-A of the Oklahoma Legislature, all marriages must be formalized through a ceremony performed in the presence of at least two competent adult witnesses.
+The ceremony must be officiated by a judge (active or retired), an ordained minister, a priest, or a rabbi, all of whom must be at least 18 years old.

 Common Law Marriage: A Matter of Validity

-Generally in the US, there are certain requirements that have to be met for men and women to qualify for common law marriage.
-Living together is not an all-binding reason to validate the union, although it is the first prerequisite.
-The second requirement is that you and your spouse must demonstrate to others that you are a married couple.
-One way of doing this is to use the same last name.
-Another way is to refer to each other as husband and wife, or to file a joint tax return.
+In the U.S., certain requirements must be met for couples to qualify for common law marriage.
+While living together is a prerequisite, it is not the only factor.
+Couples must also demonstrate to others that they are a married couple, which can be done by using the same last name, referring to each other as husband and wife, or filing a joint tax return.

-You must also have lived together for a considerable amount of time, although a definite time period is not necessarily stipulated; finally, you and your spouse must show intention to marry.
+Additionally, couples must have lived together for a significant period, although no specific duration is stipulated, and they must show a mutual intention to marry.

-In the case of New Hampshire, it accepts common law marriages only for probate purposes.
+• New Hampshire recognizes common law marriages only for probate purposes.

-If you currently live in a state that does not recognize common law marriages, you may still be able to establish that you are in one or were in one by submitting the following documents:
+If you live in a state that does not recognize common law marriages, you may still establish that you are in one or were in one by submitting the following documents:

-You will need a personal affidavit stating the date and place that you and your common law spouse decided to live as husband and wife, whether or not you were ever married to anyone else (in a marriage ceremony or otherwise), as well as details on the termination of previous marriages, plus any other papers that will prove the existence of a husband and wife relationship.
+You will need a personal affidavit stating the date and place where you and your common law spouse decided to live as husband and wife, details about any prior marriages, and any other documentation proving the existence of your marital relationship.

-It will also be a big boost if people you know and who are familiar with your relationship could provide affidavits describing particulars such as the length of time you have been living together, your civic address, any public announcements of your marriage and whether friends and family consider you a married couple.
+Affidavits from acquaintances who are familiar with your relationship can also help.
+These should describe the length of time you have been living together, your civic address, any public announcements of your marriage, and whether friends and family consider you a married couple.

 Common Law Marriage in Canada

-If you’re a Canadian citizen and you wish to sponsor a foreigner as your spouse, you need to meet these requirements: possess a Certificate of Marriage issued by the province or territory where the marriage took place.
-If you were married outside Canada and you wish to have your foreign-born spouse admitted into Canada, your marriage must be valid under the law of the country where it took place and also under Canadian law.
+If you are a Canadian citizen wishing to sponsor a foreign partner as your spouse, you must possess a Certificate of Marriage issued by the province or territory where the marriage took place.
+If married outside Canada, your marriage must be valid under the laws of that country and Canadian law.

-A second thing to note: Canada makes a distinction between a common law partner and a conjugal partner.
+Note: Canada distinguishes between a common law partner and a conjugal partner.

-You are considered a common law partner if you have been living with your sponsor in a conjugal relationship for at least one year.
-This must be for a continuous period of 12 months, not intermittent periods that total 12 months.
-You will however be allowed brief and temporary absences owing to business or family reasons.
+You are considered a common law partner if you have lived with your sponsor in a conjugal relationship for at least one continuous year.
+Brief absences for business or family reasons are allowed.

-Documents will have to prove that you and your common law partner have combined your assets and liabilities and that you live together in a physical dwelling.
-Other evidence required are joint bank statements, joint ownership of a home (or joint leases), joint utilities and joint management of household expenses, among other things.
+To prove your common law partnership, you must demonstrate that you have combined your assets and liabilities and that you live together.
+Evidence can include joint bank statements, joint ownership of a home, joint utility bills, and shared management of household expenses.

 Share: